 France is the country of Haute Cuisine and as such, French people know to respect its representatives, the Chefs.

 Paul Bocuse was without a doubt one the greatest chefs, gaining nicknames such as the Pope of Gastronomy, the Emperor, Cook of the Century, and Chef of the Century throughout his career.… Read More

-The International System of Units (SI, from the French “Système International”) was created at the beginning of the 60’s to have an easier system of measurement based on multiples of ten.… Read More
+The International System of Units (SI, from the French “Système International”) was created at the beginning of the 60’s to have an easier system of measurement based on multiples of ten.
+For example, 1 kilogram is equal to 1000 grams, 1 gram to 1000 milligrams.… Read More